Search

 Marian, Mike, and I spend a lovely day paddling from Chapels Cove to Harbour Main, NL and back.
 We wanted to share the beauty we saw and experienced with you.

-Posted in COVID-19, Loca-venturing, Newfoundland, Sea Kayak
+Posted in Loca-venturing, Newfoundland, Sea Kayak

 Tagged 2020, Chapel's Cove, Newfoundland and Labrador, sea kayak, Staycation2020